 Lecture/Case Studies/Seminars: Between January of Year 1 and December of Year 2, students will attend 8 CUH lectures/case studies/seminars on a range of community health-related topics.
 These sessions will be scheduled either as mid-day lunch sessions or as evening sessions to best accommodate guest schedules.
 Some of these sessions may include preparatory readings or other pre-session activities, and every attempt will be made to make the sessions interactive and engaging.
 Make-up opportunities are available, including attending authorized events sponsored by other Tracks, watching videos of previous CUH events, or similar; some make-up experiences may include a brief reflection assignment.

 Community-Based Opportunity: Between January of Year 1 and December of Year 2, students will participate in at least 4 hours of community service monthly (or an equivalent time commitment as authorized by Track Directors) in a community-based organization(s) (clinical or non-clinical), such as the student-run HEALing Clinic or relevant community organizations (e.g., Whitman-Walker Health, Mary’s Center, Miriam’s Kitchen).
-No assignment is associated with this participation, but students will be able to draw on these experiences during track session discussions.
+Students will be given the opportunity to build relationships with community-based organizations and key personnel through these community service-learning (CSL) opportunities.
+Students will be able to draw on these experiences during track session discussions.

 Summer Experience: Between May of Year 1 and July before Year 2, students will complete an enriching experience (clinical or non-clinical) that is additive to their studies, builds upon their interests, and is related to community health (don’t worry – nearly everything is).
 This experience can encompass a wide range of opportunities – from direct clinical services in a community setting to volunteering in an organization working to improve health at the community level to research on a topic with community health relevance to any number of other experiences.
 The experience should represent a substantial time commitment for much of the Summer, but the goal is to ensure an enriching experience rather than to focus on the time or schedule.
 Track Directors and Faculty Advisers are available to discuss specific proposals or questions during the regularly held drop-in sessions, and can meet individually after that if needed.
 Students seeking scholarship support will submit their summer proposal February – March of Year 1, while the remaining students will submit proposals in early May.
 Students complete a written reflection paper in August of Year 2.